 Note: This course must be successfully completed before a student can take COM 470.
+This course serves as the Gateway course for Communications majors.
+A grade of C- or higher is required for graduation.

 COM 380.
 Public Relations Strategies and Campaigns.
 3.